mkudija/mkudija.github.io/reading-notes/_md/2021-07-20-Witness to Hope.md

 I spent 2018 through 2020 reading William Manchester's *[[~The Last Lion|The Last Lion]]* trilogy on Churchill[^churchill], and can now spend 2021 through 2023 reading Weigel's trilogy on John Paul II.

-[^churchill]: Churchill, by the way, is perhaps the one figure other than John Paul II who could make a claim on the title of "greatest figure of the 20th century", a thought I had while finishing *[[2021-08-02-Team of Rivals#^2b09ad|Team of Rivals]]* which suggests Lincoln as the greatest figure of the 19th century. <br><br>Ryan Holiday's Reading List Email for September 26, 2021 suggests, after he read *A Certain Idea of France: The Life of Charles de Gaulle* by Julian Jackson, that "de Gaulle is probably a better example of the "great man of history" theory than any other person of the 20th century...One guy managed to essentially will France back into existence." ([personal email link](https://mail.google.com/mail/u/0/#label/.Sidebox/FMfcgzGljvWRQjDFkTmdKjhzbBhKSfld)) <br><br>[[Peter Kreeft]] calls John Paul II "the greatest man in the worst century in history" ([[2021-10-23 Presentation-How to Save Western Civilization by Kreeft#^824489]] and [[Socrates' Children - The Great Debates of Philosophy - Peter Kreeft#^a6e730]]).
+[^churchill]: Churchill, by the way, is perhaps the one figure other than John Paul II who could make a claim on the title of "greatest figure of the 20th century", a thought I had while finishing *[[2021-08-02-Team of Rivals#^2b09ad|Team of Rivals]]* which suggests Lincoln as the greatest figure of the 19th century. <br><br>Ryan Holiday's Reading List Email for September 26, 2021 suggests, after he read *A Certain Idea of France: The Life of Charles de Gaulle* by Julian Jackson, that "de Gaulle is probably a better example of the "great man of history" theory than any other person of the 20th century...One guy managed to essentially will France back into existence." ([personal email link](https://mail.google.com/mail/u/0/#label/.Sidebox/FMfcgzGljvWRQjDFkTmdKjhzbBhKSfld)) <br><br>[[Peter Kreeft]] calls John Paul II "the greatest man in the worst century in history" ([[2021-10-23 Presentation-How to Save Western Civilization by Kreeft#^824489]] and [[Socrates' Children - The Great Debates of Philosophy - Peter Kreeft#^a6e730]]).<br><br>Weigel and Kissinger discuss this in *[[2023-09-03-Lessons in Hope#^768973]]*

 Reading biographies is perhaps the best way to learn history: you can best understand a person by understanding the world they inhabited. *Witness to Hope* is not only the story of John Paul II, but also a history of Poland's "double defeat" in World War II, the most lucid history of Vatican II and its implementation I have yet encountered, and a fascinating view into the workings of the Holy See.